 18th June 2021

-In the latest of our programme of activity to help organisations get to grips with Natasha’s Law, Andrew Pond, Business Development Director for Civica Saffron, explores some of the key questions you may be asking about the new legislation.
+Andrew Pond, Business Development Director for Civica, explores some of the key questions you may be asking about Natasha's Law.

 What is Natasha’s Law?

 Under changes to the Food Information Regulations which comes into force on 1st October 2021, covers food which is prepacked for direct sale (PPDS) that must be labelled with a list of all ingredients, including emphasised allergens in bold, italics, uppercase, coloured text or any combination of these.

 This change is the result of a UK-wide consultation following the tragic death of Natasha Ednan-Laperouse from an allergic reaction to a baguette she had eaten.
 The baguette did not display allergen information on the packaging.

 What does prepacked for direct sale (PPDS) mean?

 PPDS is defined as “food packed before being offered for sale by the same organisation, on the same premises/site.”
 This could include menu items such as prepacked sandwiches made on site, boxed salads, fresh pizzas served on a tray or bagged cookies/cakes baked in the kitchen.
 It does not include food packed at a consumer’s request, food not in packaging, or food which is supplied prepacked, such as a packet of crisps. (existing rules already apply to the supplier in this case).

 What are the technical requirements of labelling?

 The Regulations state that labels must be sufficiently visible, readable for those with visual impairments and in minimum font sizes as defined by the Food Standards Agency, proportionate to the size of the label.